 In this study the respondent knowledge and opinion about preservation of Devara kadu was elicited.
-Before asking them their actual willingness to pay for preservation of Devara kadu, their actual contribution for the festivals in the Devara kadu of their village and contribution for festivals in another village was obtained.
-This is done with the objective of making their actual contribution as basis for eliciting the respondent's true willingness to pay for conservation and preservation of the Devara kadu.
+Before asking them their actual willingness to pay for preservation of Devara kadu, their actual contribution for the festivals in the Devara kadu, of their village and contribution for festivals in another village was obtained.
+Their actual contribution treated as basis for the respondent's true willingness to pay for conservation and preservation of the Devara kadu.

-A respondent contributing towards preservation of the Devara kadu in his/her village will have nonconsumptive value as s/he is deriving an indirect benefit.
+A respondent contributing towards preservation of the Devara kadu in his/ her village will have non-consumptive value as s/he is deriving an indirect benefit.
 However since existence value is based on the valuation due to non-accessibility to the resource, we elicit the respondent's willingness to pay for preservation of the Devara kadu in another village which s/he does not visit and thus does not derive any direct benefit from the same.
 Even when the interaction with the Devara kadu is indirect and offisite, this willingness to pay closely represents the existence value.

-Respondents were confronted with the Dichotomous choice (DC) Contingent Valuation questions.
+The Dichotomous choice (DC) Contingent Valuation questions were used.
 The questions pertaining to willingness to pay for preservation of Devara kadu in the respondent's village as well as in another village were of DC format.
-That is the respondent was confronted with an offered amount; then, in the next two follow up questions, was asked to specify his or her bid.
+The respondent was confronted with an offered amount; then, in the next two follow up questions, was asked to specify his or her bid.
 Thus, it is argued that the specified bid amount is the respondents' true willingness to pay.
 This was mainly because the respondent's annual willingness to pay for preservation of Devara kadu was elicited thus trying to obtain his true willingness to pay.
 Logit model was used to estimate the willingness to pay for preservation of Devara kadu in their own village (WTP1) and that for preservation of Devara Kadu in another village (WTP2).

-The dependent variable used is X = willingness to pay (1/0) towards preservation of Devara kadu, with the independent variables such as X1 = Income, X2 = Education, X3 = Monetary contributions towards family festivals, X4 = Bid amount and D1 = Clan depending on the respondent belonging to Kodava clan (1) or non Kodava clan (0).

-The logit model based on the logistic probability is specified as:
+The model for estimation of the logit model : Z=log (Pi/1-Pi) = α + β iXi = Li .The dependent variable used is X = willingness to pay (1/0) towards preservation of Devara kadu, with the independent variables such as X1 =Income, X2 = Education, X3 = Monetary contributions towards family festivals, X4 = Bid amount and D1 = Clan depending on the respondent belonging to Kodava clan (1) or non Kodava clan (0).
+Pi = Probability that the respondent has willingness to pay for preservation or for enhancing the Devara kadu in his/her village or in another village; (1-Pi) = Probability that the respondent is not willing to pay for preservation or for enhancing the Devara kadu in his/her village or in another village; The odds ratio Pi/(1-Pi) is probability that a respondent is willing to pay to the probability that the respondent is not willing to pay to preservation of the Devara Kadu.